irodriguez86/user-crud/README.md

 This project consumes a https://reqres.in API to show a list of users, after you login or register

+## Requirements

+Node 10.12.0 or higher, since there are ES 7+ features in the project

 ## Instructions

 ### `npm i`